 Getting your Colorado Real Estate License is the first step to becoming a real estate broker in Colorado.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your Colorado real estate license exam in person, but the rest of the process can be completed entirely online!

 How to Become a Real Estate Agent in Colorado

 Becoming a real estate broker in Colorado is as simple as getting your license, finding a broker sponsor, and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 Colorado Real Estate License Requirements

 The requirements to become a real estate affiliate in Colorado are:

 - Be a citizen of the United States or a lawfully admitted alien

 - Be 18 years of age or older

-How to Get Your Colorado Real Estate License
+How to Get Your Real Estate License in Colorado

 Step 1.
 Real Estate Pre-Licensing Course